fluffy/blinky/design.md

 ## Signals

-- ExtIn 10 MHz input
+- ExtIn 10 MHz input on PA0
-- RefIn 10 Mhz OCXO input
+- RefIn 10 Mhz OCXO input on PA15
-- ExtOut 10 MHz output from MCO

-- SyncOut 1 pps output - inverts on on output buffer - PA8 on Timer #1
+- PPS 1 pps output - inverts on on output buffer - PA8 on Timer #1
-- SyncMon 1 pps in ( from SyncOut ) -
+- Mon 1 pps in ( from PPS ) - PB11 & AUX PA2
-- SyncIn 1 pps input - inverts on buffer
+- SyncIn 1 pps input - inverts on buffer  - PB3 and aux PC6
-- GpsIn 1 pps input
+- GpsIn 1 pps input - PB10 and aux PA1

- On blink board
+ On blink board:
  - AUX_CLK, AUX_GPS_PPS , GPS_RX, GPX_TX not used
  - CLK on PA15 is 2.048 Mhz signal

  ## Timers

-system clock or RefIn drives main 32 bit counter with overflow to 16 bit
+system clock or RefIn drives main 32 bit counter

-ExtIn drives aux 32 bit counter with 16 bit overflow.
+ExtIn drives aux 32 bit counter

 Main and aux count at 10 Mhz and wrap ever second.

-Every timer can capture syncMon to provide sync of counters.
-Probably don't need for the secondary counter for main and aux
+Every timer can capture syncMon to provide sync of counters

 Main and Aux can capture
  SyncMon, SyncIn, GpsIn

-Main and Aux can generate SyncOut
+Timer 1 can generate SyncOut and can sync to Main or Aux timer.

 Display TImer drives LED and sync to main or aux rollover
 * does this need to capture syncMon ???